-- 1. Access from local roads to arterial and collector roads will be restricted. - 2.
+- 1. Access from Local Roads to Collector Roads will be restricted. - 2.
 Rear-lotting and associated fencing is discouraged.
-Residential lots will be permitted to font on collector roads except in proximity to major intersections - 3.
+Notwithstanding Section 7.3.2(3) of the Official Plan, residential lots will be permitted to front on Collector Roads except in proximity to major intersections. - 3.
 A variety of housing densities and designs will be encouraged to enhance the streetscapes in the Expansion Lands. - 4.
 Front entrances should generally face and be visible from the street. - 5.
 Building designs shall reduce or avoid projecting garages. - 6.
 Stormwater management facilities may be permitted within the Residential designations. - 7.
 Minimum densities are provided in each designation.
 The densities should be interpreted as a minimum density, not a target.
 Higher densities of permitted building types in each designation shall be encouraged, provided that servicing and transportation capacity is confirmed through the Plan of Subdivision process.